elluse/HelloWorld/README.md

-Hi humans, here we are in a romm full
+Hi humans, here we are in a room full of strangers